curtisberry/my-first-project/README.md

 # My first project
-THis is a practice repository for learning about GitHub Web interface
+THis is a practice repository for learning about GitHub Web Interface